alvadub/midi-on-scoops/README.md

 I spent lots of time using DAWs just for settings up pet projects, sandboxes, laboratories, etc.

-Just having fun and brainstorming is difficult because I don't have enough physical instruments for playing music.
+Just having fun and brainstorming is difficult because I don't have enough instruments for playing music.

 Since technology is a good solution because it's already cheap, I would like to have a "tool" for writing DUB in text format.